-There are more than 7,500 externally funded sponsored projects throughout the university, with the total sponsored support revenue of \$1.98 billion during the fiscal year ended August 31, 2023, including the SLAC National Accelerator Laboratory (SLAC).
-The federal government sponsors over three-quarters of these projects, including SLAC.
+There are more than 7,500 externally funded sponsored projects throughout the university, with the total sponsored support revenue of \$2.2 billion during the fiscal year ended August 31, 2024, including the SLAC National Accelerator Laboratory and public assistance grant awards from the Federal Emergency Management Agency (FEMA).
+The federal government sponsors over three-quarters of these projects, including SLAC and FEMA awards.